paritytech/polkadot/roadmap/implementers-guide/src/glossary.md

 - **Validation Function:** A piece of Wasm code that describes the state-transition function of a parachain.
 - **VMP:** (Vertical Message Passing) A family of mechanisms that are responsible for message exchange between the relay chain and parachains.
 - **XCMP:** (Cross-Chain Message Passing) A type of horizontal message passing (i.e. between parachains) that allows secure message passing directly between parachains and has minimal resource requirements from the relay chain, thus highly scalable.

-## PVF

-The PVF functionality involves several processes which may be potentially
-confusing:

-- **Prechecking:** This is the process of initially checking the PVF when it is first added.
-We attempt *preparation* of the PVF and make sure it succeeds within a given timeout.
-- **Execution:** This actually executes the PVF.
-The node may not have the artifact from prechecking, in which case this process also includes a *preparation* job.
-The timeout for preparation here is more lenient than when prechecking.
-- **Preparation:** This is the process of preparing the WASM blob and includes both *prevalidation* and *compilation*.
-As prevalidation is pretty minimal right now, preparation mostly consists of compilation.
-Note that *prechecking* just consists of preparation, whereas *execution* will also prepare the PVF if the artifact is not already found.
-- **Prevalidation:** Right now this just tries to deserialize the binary with parity-wasm.
-It is a part of *preparation*.
-- **Compilation:** This is the process of compiling a PVF from wasm code to a machine code *artifact*.
-It is a part of *preparation*.
-- **Artifact:** The compiled machine code for the wasm module.

 ## See Also